rawdaymohamed/MyReads/README.md

 To get started developing right away:

-- install all project dependencies with `npm install`
+- install all project dependencies with `yarn`
-- start the development server with `npm start`
+- start the development server with `yarn start`

 ## What You're Getting